The Cost of Attending KGI

 The Return of Title IV Funds (Return) regulations do not dictate an institutional refund policy.
 Instead, a school is required to determine the earned and unearned portions of Title IV aid as of the date the student ceased attendance based on the amount of time the student spent in attendance or, in the case of a clock-hour program, was scheduled to be in attendance.
 Up through the 60% point in each payment period or period of enrollment, a pro rata schedule is used to determine the amount of Title IV funds the student has earned at the time of withdrawal.
 After the 60% point in the payment period or period of enrollment, a student has earned 100% of the Title IV funds he or she was scheduled to receive during the period.

 Students with a disability may experience some unique challenges while pursuing a degree or certificate.
 The Office of Student Affairs is dedicated to helping all graduate students at Keck Graduate Institute with the resources they need to achieve academic and personal success.

 KGI Copyright Policy

-All students required to provide proof of up-to-date immunization status for measles, mumps, rubella (MMR) and tuberculosis (TB) prior to registering for and attending classes.
+All students are required to provide proof of up-to-date immunization status for measles, mumps, rubella (MMR), and tuberculosis (TB) prior to registering for and attending classes.
 Students living in campus housing must also meet the meningitis requirement.
-A copy of immunizations must be submitted to the Student Health Services located in Tranquada Center situated 8th Street and College Way (909‐621‐8222) or through the KGI SPHS Student Affairs Sakai site dropbox.
-A copy will be kept on file in the KGI SPHS Sakai site to be accessed by the Office for Student Affairs and the Office for Experiential Education.
+A copy of immunizations must be submitted to the Student Health Services located in Tranquada Center situated at 8th Street and College Way (909‐621‐8222).
 Failure to submit your health and immunization records by the deadline will affect your access to the classroom.